TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-25.png)

-Let's dive into “Deletion activity per resource” widget by opening it in **Interactive Analytics** page.
+Let's dive into "Deletion activity per resource" widget by opening it in **Interactive Analytics** page.
 You get the same information shown on the widget, but this time you can adjust it.
 I've made each time block to be 10 minute instead of 1 hour so I can see the changes better.

 ![](4.5.2-fig-26.png)